Using the equipment in blended synchronous learning spaces (new touchpanel)

 This guide provides information on the in-room technology used to support the blended synchronous learning teaching mode

 This guide is for new touch panels.
-For the older touch panels, use the old pouch panel guide.
+For the older touch panels, use the old touch panel guide.

 Blended synchronous learning (BSL) refers to learning activities that are conducted simultaneously for both campus-based and remote students as a single group.
 A number of University of Melbourne spaces have been upgraded with additional equipment to facilitate blended synchronous learning.